fholstege/ProgrammingProject/README.md

 * Student ID: 12002151

 To finish my minor in programming, I need to create a programming project.
 This repository will include my progress and ultimately display the final result.
+Check out the work so far here: https://fholstege.github.io/ProgrammingProject/

 # The project